-But relationships that are “too close”—including any that are prioritized over the mission—can have a negative impact on morale and overall performance.
-Any relationship that jeopardizes readiness or safety can be problematic as well.
-While “too close” relationships can occur anytime, deployed Service Members might be at even greater risk, especially if they’re living in close quarters or isolated areas.
+But relationships that are “too close”—including any that are prioritized over the mission—can hurt morale and overall performance.
+Any relationship that risks readiness or safety can be a problem.
+While “too close” relationships can occur anywhere, you might be at even greater risk if you're deployed, especially if you’re living in close quarters or isolated areas.

-So, how close is too close?
-It’s a good question, and the answer might depend on your branch policy.
+So how close is too close?
+The answer might depend on your branch’s policy.
 Take a look at some different scenarios that help explore the issue.

-As it’s described in the Uniformed Code of Military Justice (UCMJ) under Article 134 of the Manual for Courts-Martial (MCM), “fraternization” is a relationship that either compromises the chain of command, results in favoritism or impartiality, or undermines order and morale.
-Typically, it applies to unprofessional relationships between officers and enlisted Service Members, and it can potentially extend beyond that.
+As it’s described in the Uniformed Code of Military Justice (UCMJ) under Article 134 of the Manual for Courts-Martial (MCM), “fraternization” is a relationship that either compromises the chain of command, results in favoritism, reduces impartiality or undermines order and morale.
+Typically, it applies to unprofessional relationships between officers and enlisted personnel, but it can extend beyond rank too.

-Fraternization is often considered in the context of romantic relationships across the officer-enlisted divide, but the policy includes much more than that.
-Fraternization can apply to close friendships, business relationships, or even certain financial exchanges between Service Members of different ranks, regardless of gender.
+Fraternization is often considered in the context of romantic relationships across the officer-enlisted spread, but the policy includes much more than that.
+Fraternization can apply to close friendships, business relationships, or even certain financial exchanges between Military Service Members of different ranks, regardless of gender.

-Since the context of the relationship is so important, it sometimes can be difficult to know if fraternization is occurring.
-It’s important to remember fraternization isn’t about whether a personal relationship exists between two people or between an officer and enlisted.
+Since the context of the relationship is so important, it can be hard to know sometimes if fraternization is occurring.
+It’s important to remember fraternization isn’t about whether there’s a personal relationship between 2 people or between an officer and someone who’s enlisted.
 It’s ultimately about maintaining order and whether or not your relationship disrupts the standards for military functioning.

-Even if you’re the same rank and not violating DoD regulations, romantic relationships with fellow Service Members can be tricky.
+Even if you’re the same rank and not violating DoD regulations, romantic relationships with fellow Military Service Members can be tricky.
 Working with someone you’re romantically involved with can distract you from your duties.
-You could end up spending less time developing your relationships with other teammates as you focus on your love life, which can impact team cohesion.
+You could end up spending less time developing your relationships with other teammates as you focus on your love life, which can hurt team unity.
 Your relationship also can negatively affect the morale of those around you, especially those who are likely separated from their loved ones during deployment.
-And there’s always a risk that your relationship can end on bad terms, which can impact your ability to effectively work together afterwards.
+And there’s always a risk that your relationship might end on bad terms, which could impact your ability to effectively work together afterwards.

 Another consideration is the effect of having a sexual relationship with someone in your unit or even at your installation.
 While consensual sex in theater isn’t prohibited, it can lead to potentially negative effects on readiness or morale.
-Adultery, wrongful cohabitation, and sexual misconduct are all potentially serious offenses outlined in Article 134 of the MCM as well.
+Extramarital sexual conduct and sexual misconduct are all potentially serious offenses outlined in Article 134 of the MCM as well.
 In some cases, these types of relationships among unit members have the potential to “sexualize” the work environment, making it difficult to stay mission-focused.

-Finally, it’s important to consider the effect of pregnancy on readiness.
-The rate of unintended pregnancy among active-duty females is almost 50% greater than their civilian counterparts.
-In addition, once a woman becomes pregnant, she must be immediately evacuated from theater and remain non-deployable for the duration of her pregnancy plus a minimum of 6 months after it ends.
-A teammate’s absence can affect unit readiness and even morale.
+It’s also important to consider the effect of pregnancy on readiness.
+The rate of unintended pregnancy among active-duty women is almost 50% greater than their civilian counterparts.
+And once a woman becomes pregnant, she must be evacuated from theater immediately and remain non-deployed for the rest of her pregnancy plus a minimum of 6 months after pregnancy ends.
+A teammate’s absence can affect unit readiness and morale.

 A close bond with your unit members can build cohesion, make your team stronger, and optimize your performance.
-It’s also natural that Service Members working closely together might develop personal or even romantic connections.
-But when those connections (or their consequences) start to affect order and readiness, they might need to be reevaluated.
+It’s natural that people working together closely might develop personal or even romantic connections.
+But if a connection (or its consequence) starts to affect order and readiness, you might need to reevaluate the relationship.